 - 6 points

-- Typically this unit is assessed in the following ways: (1) team projects; (2) laboratory report; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) group assignments and (2) a final examination.
 Further information is available in the unit outline.

 - Unit rules